Rules of Coin Checks

 - Losing a coin or giving it away does not grant you immunity from coin checks.

 If you have a challenge coin, ensure that it is always on you since you never know when the next challenge is.
-The rules always apply!
+The rules always apply, so keep your challenge coin handy!

 How Do You Care for Your Challenge Coin?